De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

 - Hunter is responsible for taking 10.9% of his team's field goal attempts this season with 12.3 per game.

-- On the boards, the Celtics have conceded 44 rebounds per contest, which puts them 18th in the NBA.
+- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per contest.

-- Looking at assists, the Celtics are ranked second in the NBA, giving up 23.1 per contest.
+- Looking at assists, the Celtics are ranked second in the league, giving up 23.1 per game.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the NBA.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.

 De'Andre Hunter vs. the Celtics